-ST takes flight in this upcoming Feather board.
-The new STM32F405 Feather (video) that we designed runs CircuitPython at a blistering 168MHz – our fastest CircuitPython board ever!
+ST takes flight in this new Feather board.
+This STM32F405 Feather (video) runs CircuitPython at a blistering 168MHz – our fastest CircuitPython board ever!
 We put a STEMMA QT / Qwiic port on the end, so you can really easily plug and play I2C sensors.

 This Feather has lots of goodies: